SC refuses to grant interim stay on operation of electoral bonds, to take up matter on April 10

 Advocate Prashant Bhushan, appearing for NGO Association of Democratic Reforms (ADR), alleged that thousands of crore are anonymously being given to political parties.

-He alleged that 95 percent of electoral bonds are being given to one party that is the ruling party.
+He alleged that 95 percent of electoral bonds are being given to the ruling party.

 He said Bhushan was giving an election speech that 95 percent of the electoral bonds have gone to ruling party.